The Hit

 Each gang gains 1 Reputation per opposing gang.

-If there is a winning gang, that gang gains 1 Reputation.
+If there is a winner, that gang gains 1 Reputation.

 Each gang gains 1 Reputation for every 2 Victory Points they earned.